sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 ### Default to Public channels

 Sourcegraph is an all remote and asynchronous-first company, and we work out in the open via public channels to help teammates stay informed.
 Default to using public channels and if you know who will likely have the answer, mention that person directly.
 This ensures it is easy for other people to chime in if they have the answer, and helps other people observe and learn.
+If you receive a DM that should be shared in a public channel, ask that person to re-send the message with a broader audience.
+The [forward message](https://slack.com/help/articles/203274767-Forward-messages-in-Slack#:~:text=Tap%20Send.-,Tap%20and%20hold%20the%20message%20you'd%20like%20to%20share,icon%20to%20send%20your%20message.) feature allows you to share private DMs in a public channel.

 Private channels will automatically be created for the following categories of conversations: